dividedsky/dev_journal/content/blog/week_four/index.md

 This still doesn't feel like the cleanest solution, and hopefully it can be refactored later.
 But at least we got rid of that setTimeout!

 # Part Two: Milestone Reflections

+Working with the team to make our site look and feel as good as it works made this a pretty gratifying week.
+Admittedly, I probably did less than most (or all) in terms of making the site clean and shiny, but it was definitely a fun week to see our app really begin to look like a real-world product.

+The focus definitely shifted to the front end this week, and making sure the presentation of our site was improved.
+Of course, as we did that, we found that things on the back end had to be debugged our altered to get things working just as we wanted.

+We still have some work to do, but I think our site is looking so much better after this week, and I'm excited to add even more polish and hunt some bugs next week.